-- Remove the carry handles.

-- Push the oven into the housing unit and align it.

-- Open the door, if you have not removed it.
+- Push the oven into the housing unit and align it. - Open the door, if you have not removed it.

-- Use the screws supplied to secure the oven to the side walls of the housing unit. - Refit the door, if necessary (see "Cleaning and care Fitting the door").
+- Use the screws supplied to secure the oven to the side walls of the housing unit. - Refit the door, if necessary (see "Cleaning and care - Fitting the door").